apache/guacamole-client/THREAT_MODEL.md

    project's memory-safety CVE history (see §7, §11a) *(documented — the security page lists VNC/RDP/SSH memory-corruption CVEs originating from remote-server or session data; inferred as to it being the load-bearing boundary — I2)*.
-4. **guacd/web app → identity & storage backends.** LDAP/SAML/DB/RADIUS lookups
+4. **Web app → identity & storage backends.** LDAP/SAML/DB/RADIUS lookups during
-   during authentication, and connection-credential storage/retrieval *(documented — introduction lists the extensions; inferred as to trust treatment — I9)*.
+   authentication, and connection-credential storage/retrieval. **This boundary is the web application's alone — guacd persists nothing outside memory** *(maintainer)*.
+The web app (1) authenticates the user, (2) authorizes the connection, (3) records it, (4) stores and looks up connection details, potentially including credentials, (5) prompts the user for any further credentials required, and (6) hands the resulting connection parameters to guacd. guacd receives those parameters over boundary 2 and keeps them only for the life of the connection *(documented — introduction lists the extensions;
+   maintainer as to the storage split)*.

 **Reachability precondition per family.** A finding in a guacd protocol plugin is in-model only if it is reachable from data the **remote server or the connected session** controls (framebuffer, audio, clipboard, channel, console bytes).
 A finding in libguac's Guacamole-protocol parser is in-model if reachable from the bytes crossing boundary 2.
-A finding in the web app is in-model if reachable from an **unauthenticated** request or from an **authenticated but unprivileged** user's input.
+A finding in the web app is in-model if reachable from an **unauthenticated** request, from an **authenticated but unprivileged** user's input, or from an **authenticated and authorized user exceeding what that authorization was meant to permit** — for example reaching data or an operation that a connection parameter was configured to withhold *(maintainer)*.
+That third case matters because Guacamole's authorization is not only "may this user open this connection" but also "under which parameters"; see §8.2 and the connection-parameter note in §9.
 A finding reachable only from `guacamole.properties`, a connection definition, or a plugin `.so` an operator installed is operator-controlled and out of model (see §3) *(inferred — I10)*.

 ---